How to Grow Microgreens in 10x20 Trays: Soil, Coco Coir & Reusable Mediums

 For Soil in Kratky Tray Setup:

-Add 10-12 cups of plain water (no nutrients needed with soil).
+Add 10 to 12 cups of plain water (no nutrients needed with soil).
 The soil itself provides nutrition.

 For 1-inch Shallow Trays: